ForgeFlow/ao-odoo/ao_stock_account/README.rst

   - It is not the biggest source of truth.
 Real valuation looks at accounting.
     This view only aims to help management in a standard cost strategy.

+* When reversing a transfer, set the field 'to refund' to true by default (#20925)

 Credits
 =======